Spencer Kieboom: Personal life

 Kieboom was born in Mount Pleasant, South Carolina, and holds dual nationality with the United States and the Netherlands.
-He has two younger brothers: Carter, who plays for the Washington Nationals, and Trevor, who played baseball at the University of Georgia, and later became a sports agent.
-His Dutch-born father, Alswinn Kieboom, played baseball for HCAW in Bussum in the Netherlands and for the Eastern Illinois Panthers at Eastern Illinois University.
+He has two younger brothers: Carter, who also played for the Nationals, and Trevor, who played baseball for the University of Georgia and later became a sports agent.
+His Dutch-born father, Alswinn Kieboom, played baseball for HCAW in the Netherlands' top baseball league and for Eastern Illinois University.